 - First, we check around your building’s perimeter for foraging trails, especially in the direction of trees and shrubs.

 - Next, we locate indoor nests.
 To do that, we look for frass and listen for the ants using listening devices.
 We may use a sounding tool to gently tap suspect wood in order to elicit sounds to reveal the presence of nest cavities.
 Carpenter ants may form network of trails they follow throughout a structure.
-They often use edge lines, the tops of electrical wires and water pipes.
+They often use edge lines, the tops of electrical wires, and water pipes.
 We’ll examine these features.

 - Finally, we determine if the inside colony is a parent or satellite colony.
 We do this by observing carpenter ant activity.
 If we find a carpenter ant trail, we will follow it to the parent colony.
 If we find colony or colonies, we treat them directly using appropriately-labeled residual and non-residual insecticides.

-To learn more about our in-depth ant removal and prevention practices, contact us today.
 However large or entrenched your carpenter ant infestation, we have what it takes to remove it once and for all.